-- 1. Using the hydraulic control for the flip over wings, the end sections flip up. - 2.
-Using the main wings/tail hydraulic control, the right and left wings go down together. - 3.
+- 1. Using the main wings/tail hydraulic control, the right and left wings go down together. - 2.
 Using the same hydraulic control, the tail section goes down last.
 The sequencing valve will allow the wings to go down first.

 The photos below illustrate the folding/unfolding of the harrow wings.
 The figure are placed in order for folding up but can be used in reverse for folding down.